What to See and Do in Gascony

 Gramont Honey Museum

-All the ancient and traditional beehives from across France are represented here, as well as the kit needed for breeding of bees and making honey.
+All the ancient and traditional beehives from across France are represented in this museum, as well as the kit needed for breeding of bees and making honey.
 Discover exhibitions on wax and its various uses, from candles to wax seals.
-Allow at least an hour to browse the 700m2 of exhibitions.
+Allow at least an hour to browse the 700m² of exhibitions.
 Glazed beehives allow you to see the bees working live and, during the summer season, you may have the chance to see the queen laying her eggs.

 Nature